What to pack in your Range Bag?

 If you’ve ever gotten to the range only to realize you left your ear protection at home, you know how having the right gear on you can make or break a day at the range.
-But what classifies as range bag essentials and do you sit and wonder what to put in your range bag?
+But what items should you carry with your pistol and/or what is necessary and useful gear?
 I have sat down and thought, what do I have to have in my range bag?

 If you don’t know where to start when it comes to packing your range bag, we’ve got you covered.